Written By: DiveThru Team

 If you’re here for a friend, let’s start with this… Wow.
 It’s a beautiful thing to want to support your friends in their time of need.
 It’s also really hard to watch someone you love go through a difficult time and feel totally helpless in the situation.
 More often than not, all that’s needed is just your presence, your kindness, and a listening ear.

 Here are some other suggestions so that you can support your friends and loved ones:

-1. There are certain phrases that could make it worse (but here are 8 things to say to someone when they’re stressed)
+1. There are certain phrases that could make it worse (but here are 8 great things to say to someone when they’re stressed)

 2. Know that your questions or helpful suggestions can feel like judgment and pressure, even if you don’t mean it that way.